-Alaska Pollock is a whitefish species that live in the cold, clean waters of the Bering Sea, the Gulf of Alaska to the coasts of Japan's ocean.
+Alaska Pollock is a whitefish species that lives in the cold, clean waters of the Bering Sea, the Gulf of Alaska to the coasts of Japan's ocean.
 They are members of the family Gadidae, which includes both Pacific cod and Atlantic cod.

 Scientific name: Gadus Chalcogramma.
 Other common names include walleye pollock, snow cod, Pacific tomcod, Pacific pollock, Pazifischer Pollack, Suketôdara, Abadejo de Alaska, etc.

 |Alaska pollock (Gadus Chalcogramma).
-Photo credit: NOAA Fisheries|
+Photo credit: NOAA Fisheries

-Alaska pollock is deep-oceanic, bottom-dwelling, non-migratory fish living at a depth range of 30-500 m.
+Alaska pollock are deep-oceanic, bottom-dwelling, non-migratory fish living at a depth range of 30-500 m.
 Its body is streamlined, olive-green to brown on the back.
 Its sides are silvery with yellow to brown speckles.
 The ventral surface is pale and smooth.
 Its dorsal fins are widely separated.
 The silvery lateral line is quite straight and continuous to about the back end of the first dorsal-fin base.

 Alaska pollock is distinguished from other members of the cod family, such as the Atlantic cod by its: